fenomas/glsl-projectron/README.md

 That launches a local copy of the "Create" demo linked above.
 Alternately, doing `npm run viewer` launches a local copy of the viewer demo.
 Use `npm run bundle` to browserify the examples.

-To use the library directly:
+To use the core module directly:

     var proj = require('path/to/glsl-projectron/')
     proj.init( glReference, imageReference )
     //..
     proj.runGeneration()        // many times..
     proj.paint()                // once per frame..

+The sample "create" and "view" clients in the `examples` folder implement this.

 ## API